 *Invokana is a registered product of Janssen Pharmaceuticals and their other related corporate entities.

-Ketoacidosis and renal failure are serious conditions.
+Ketoacidosis, renal failure and amputations are serious conditions.
 Damages you may be compensated for include:

 - Medical expenses

 - Lost wages and/or loss of an ability to work

 You should also discuss with your attorney whether to pursue punitive damages against the manufacturer of Invokana, Janssen Pharmaceuticals.